 The rise of curb management

-The big question is how cities plan to control the long queues and organize parking in places with a high volume of people?
+The big question is how cities plan to control the long queues and organize parking in places with a high volume of people.

 One gift that the pandemic gave to workers and companies is telecommuting.
-Because most workers have to work from home during the pandemic, companies invested more money into telecommuting.
+Because most workers had to work from home during the pandemic, companies invested more money into telecommuting.
 Workers now realize that they can be at home and stay productive on the job, and job owners have also realized this.

 The cities must uphold the progress that the pandemic had brought in the parking industry.